chdsbd/kodiak/docs/README.md

 # Kodiak Docs

-The docs site is uses <https://docusaurus.io/>.
+The docs site uses <https://docusaurus.io/>.

 For the most part content is created with markdown and placed in the `docs/` folder.
 Some pages like the `index.html` and the help page require editing